Air pollution and air quality

-To find out if you live in a smoke control area contact Environmental Health on 01325 405111 or email us at [email protected].
+To find out if you live in a smoke control area contact Environmental Health on 01325 405111 or email [email protected].

-Please consider your neighbours and if you do decide to burn garden waste please ensure that you only burn dry garden waste and do not have a bonfire when:
+Please consider your neighbours.
+If you do decide to burn garden waste make sure you only burn dry garden waste.
+Do not have a bonfire when:

 - People are sitting in their gardens

 - People are cleaning or decorating